sjbylo/container-workshop/10-cicd-promoting-to-production/README.md

 oc tag vote-app:latest vote-app:prod
 ```

 This will create a new tag ("prod") that's pointing to a specific version of the application.
 This is the version that will run in production.
 This provides fine-grained control of what exactly is running in production.
 Only if the image is "promoted" by
 tagging it like this, will it run in production.

 Now, with the newly tagged image ("prod"), you can create the production DeploymentConfig which will be responsible for the life cycle of the application in production.

-Create the production DeploymentConfig as follows:
+Initialize the production application instance using the image (--image-stream=vote-app:prod) as follows.
+Note, the name is `vote-app-prod`

 ```
 oc new-app --image-stream=vote-app:prod  --name vote-app-prod